Phoebe Ruguru: Early life

 Phoebe Ruguru was born in Kenya and lived with her parents in Nakuru before moving to Limuru with her mother when her parents divorced.
 Phoebe attended nursery school at a small school called Sunflower and then went to Gramabe Academy in Kabuku, Limuru.
 She moved to St. Peter's Girls Boarding School in Elburgon, Molo, in her fourth year then to Brook Hill Academy before moving to England at age 11.

 In her A-Levels, Phoebe studied at the King’s School (The Cathedral), Peterborough, UK and joined SOAS, University of London to study BA International Relations and Anthropology (Combined degree).
 She was drawn to the degree course in an effort to develop an understanding of different cultures and concepts she is drawn to, such as equality through female empowerment, education, film and development.
 Phoebe graduated in July 2018.

 Film Making Career

-As a young achiever her breakout came through when she became the first Kenyan to win an international award in 2014 at the Unchosen Modern Day Slavery Competition which was held in London.
-Her film ‘Saidia’ won in the category of ‘The Best Young Filmmaker’.
+As a young achiever her breakout came when she became the first Kenyan to win an international award in 2014 at the Unchosen Modern Day Slavery Competition held in London.
+Her film ‘Saidia’ won in the category of ‘The Best Young Filmmaker'.
 The short film Saidia revolved around a case study of human trafficking.
-What’s even more interesting is that the award winning low budget film was shot purely by an iphone 4s.
+The award winning low budget film was shot purely by an iphone 4s.